 In addition to your research at Microsoft, you have also been an outspoken advocate of diversity and inclusion in STEM.
 What motivated you to become active in those efforts?

 You know, it’s funny, I am one of those strange people who, when something scares me, I rush toward it.
-In the four years that I was a graduate student at Princeton, I was the first woman to get a Ph.D. in either math or physics.
+During the four years that I was a graduate student at Princeton, I was, to my knowledge, the only woman to get a Ph.D. in physics.
 I would go to conferences where there would be a hundred people, and I was the only woman.
 And I thought that there was no gender discrimination, I was sure of it.
 And it was only when I became a professor at UCLA, and I saw immensely talented undergraduate women making decisions not to go on in STEM fields, that I realized that other women did not react like I react.
 When the environment was hostile or unwelcoming or demeaning, they did not charge toward it, they ran away from it, because they were talented and they could do something else.
 And so, it was at that point, when I saw the effect on phenomenal students, that I began to realize, yes, there is a problem.
 And then I began to get involved.

 You took a non-traditional path in your education, dropping out of high school before enrolling in Wesleyan and graduating first in your class in biology and physics.
 What advice do you have for others who are interested in pursuing a career in data science, but think it might be too late?

 One wonderful thing about not being perfect early in your life, being far from perfect, is that you become less risk-averse.
 And I think, to be a great scientist, to be a great contributor to any field, you need to not be too risk averse.
 You need to try things that are hard and at which you may fail.
 So, actually I think having a non-traditional background ultimately really pays off.
 You have to work hard, you have to overcome whatever impediments have been created, but once you get there, you are actually in much better shape, because you know you can recover.